Boning1011/motion-cops/README.md

 ---

 ### Growth Propagation
 This tool is designed to streamline the creation of organic growth patterns while maintaining professional-grade performance and flexibility.
+Originally based on Nick Tylor's Aelib tool, reimplemented and optimized for COPs.
 - OpenCL-powered implementation delivers real-time interactivity across thousands of iterations.
 - Intuitive interface for generating effects ranging from basic organic mask spreading to complex DLA-style vein structures.
 - Comprehensive control system for precise manipulation of growth direction, fade patterns, and blur effects.